 Sophia studied foundry, wood carving, and ceramics at the Massachusetts College of Art and Design and worked as an art-handler in Boston before moving to Vermont in search of better access to the outdoors.
 For her, movement through nature is an opportunity to turn thoughts and emotions into ideas for visual communication.
-A believer in publicly accessible art, she further utilizes nature as a place to leave hidden sculptures, as she believes that publically-accessible art begets publically accessible art education.
+A believer in publicly accessible art, she further utilizes nature as a place to leave hidden sculptures, as she believes that publically-accessible art begets publically-accessible art education.

 Instagram Feed